psycopg/psycopg2/doc/src/module.rst

-    and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, a memory allocation error occurred during processing, etc.  It is a subclass of :exc:`DatabaseError`.
+    and not necessarily under the control of the programmer, e.g. an unexpected disconnect occurs, the data source name is not found, a transaction could not be processed, a memory allocation error occurred during processing, etc.  It is a subclass of `DatabaseError`.

 .. exception:: IntegrityError

     Exception raised when the relational integrity of the database is affected, e.g. a foreign key check fails.
-It is a subclass of :exc:`DatabaseError`.
+It is a subclass of `DatabaseError`.

 .. exception:: InternalError

-    Exception raised when the database encounters an internal error, e.g. the cursor is not valid anymore, the transaction is out of sync, etc.  It is a subclass of :exc:`DatabaseError`.
+    Exception raised when the database encounters an internal error, e.g. the cursor is not valid anymore, the transaction is out of sync, etc.  It is a subclass of `DatabaseError`.

 .. exception:: ProgrammingError

-    Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subclass of :exc:`DatabaseError`.
+    Exception raised for programming errors, e.g. table not found or already exists, syntax error in the SQL statement, wrong number of parameters specified, etc.  It is a subclass of `DatabaseError`.

 .. exception:: NotSupportedError

-    Exception raised in case a method or database API was used which is not supported by the database, e.g. requesting a :meth:`!rollback` on a connection that does not support transaction or has transactions turned off.
-It is a subclass of :exc:`DatabaseError`.
+    Exception raised in case a method or database API was used which is not supported by the database, e.g. requesting a `!rollback()` on a connection that does not support transaction or has transactions turned off.
+It is a subclass of `DatabaseError`.

 .. extension::

-    Psycopg may raise a few other, more specialized, exceptions: currently :exc:`~psycopg2.extensions.QueryCanceledError` and
+    Psycopg may raise a few other, more specialized, exceptions: currently `~psycopg2.extensions.QueryCanceledError` and
-    :exc:`~psycopg2.extensions.TransactionRollbackError` are defined.
+    `~psycopg2.extensions.TransactionRollbackError` are defined.
 These
-    exceptions are not exposed by the main :mod:`!psycopg2` module but are made available by the :mod:`~psycopg2.extensions` module.
+    exceptions are not exposed by the main `!psycopg2` module but are made available by the `~psycopg2.extensions` module.
 All the additional exceptions are subclasses of standard |DBAPI| exceptions, so trapping them specifically is not required.